 The Chancellor’s Leadership Corps has a four year curriculum guide.
 Class enrollment is limited to CLC scholars which ensures smaller class sizes and class engagement.
 Each course is designed with the scholars and their futures in mind.
 All coursework is interactive, engaging, hands-on and designed upon the foundations of theory.
 Year 1 and Year 2 courses are required for all scholars.

-Year 1: First Year Experience
+Year 1: Freshman Year

-Year 2: Leadership Practicum
+Year 2: Sophomore Year

-The CLC Career Practicum 1 (junior year of program) is designed around internships and experiencing study abroad.
+Junior year is designed around internships and experiencing study abroad.
 While neither is a requirement of the program, the experience and knowledge gained through these experiences are irreplaceable.
-One specific component of this is for scholars to begin developing a resume, portfolio, and begin practicing interview skills.
+Juniors are required to complete 30 credit hours, 10 community service hours and 3 personal/professional development activities.